 -The “Buche de Noël” or Yule Log is the traditional buttercream cake served for Christmas.
 Coffee or chocolate are the traditional flavors for this dessert.

-Chocolates are also served with the hot drinks.
+Chocolates or other traditional holiday candies are served with hot drinks.

-France has a long tradition in producing “digestifs” or “eau de vie. ”
+France has a long tradition of producing “digestifs” or “eau de vie. ”

 (Some are still produced in monasteries, such as Chartreuse).

-An Example of a Christmas Dinner at a 5* Luxury Hotel in Paris:
+An Example of a French Christmas Dinner at a Paris 5 Star Luxury Hotel:

-If you find yourself in Paris during Christmas and would like to try a traditional French Christmas dinner, 5 Star luxury hotels offer the opportunity to try an extraordinary meal for Christmas.
+If you find yourself in Paris in December and would like to try a traditional French Christmas dinner, 5 Star Luxury hotels offer the opportunity to try an extraordinary holiday meal.

-Here’s the Christmas Dinner menu offered at the Paris Ritz Hotel for Christmas 2019:
+This was the Christmas Dinner menu offered at the Paris Ritz Hotel in 2019:

 Sea Food Dish